hyprwm/hyprland-wiki/content/configuring/core/config-options.md

 Multiple `hl.config()` invocations can be used to set options, since each call will only update what was passed into it.

+Beware that **if there are multiple instances of the same config option being set, the latest line will always shadow all previous lines!**

 This also means you can update options at runtime, without adding them to your configuration file, using [`hyprctl eval 'hl.config(...)'`](../advanced-configuration/using-hyprctl#eval).
 In this case, they will return to their default values the next time you reload (or relaunch) Hyprland.